Distroless Containers for corporate use: Nix Flakes vs Fedora

 Belgium provides the Belgian eID software also for Fedora, but on Atomic Fedora, the setup is a bit different.
 Let’s test eID authentication and PDF signing

 To do my tax declaration in Belgium, I have several login methods.
 One of them is the Belgian eID (eidas).
 To use it, you need an ID card (or resident card) and a smart card reader.
 I use the smart card reader CardMan 3121 from OMNIKEY.
 The setup will also allow you to sign PDF documents and emails with your Belgian ID card.
 Neat!
-Other countries would require the purchase of additional certificates, but in Belgian you should have it already – free of charge.
+Other countries would require the purchase of additional certificates, but in Belgium you should have it already – free of charge.

 Install Belgian eID on an Atomic Fedora desktop